How to Set Up Electrical Award Allowances in Xero Payroll (Without the Manual Math)

 Not updating rates on July 1.
 The Annual Wage Review changes all Award rates.
 Your Xero pay items won’t update automatically — you have to change the rates manually each financial year.

 Ignoring apprentice year transitions.
 When an apprentice moves from Year 2 to Year 3, their pay template needs updating.
 It’s easy to miss in a busy business.
-Put it in your calendar.
+Put it in your calendar when you hire each apprentice.

 Assuming Xero’s superannuation calculation handles allowances correctly.
 For non-OTE allowances, Xero’s default super calculation may incorrectly include them.
-Review each pay item’s super settings against the current SGC guidelines.
+Review each pay item’s super settings against the current SGC guidelines — or better, have your accountant review the setup.

 What This Connects To